A/Prof. Rosalind Halton

 My field of research is in the combined area of baroque performance and historical source study.
 I am a researcher/performer who has recorded solo harpsichord CDs, as well as directing newly edited works from the Italian Baroque repertoire, especially the music of Alessandro Scarlatti (1660-1725).
 Scarlatti's cantatas are said to be little known, thus the research undertaken by me contributes to primary knowledge of this repertoire area.
 I am widely experienced with source materials of the 17th-18th centuries, including autograph material of Scarlatti and his predecessor Alessandro Stradella.
 As a solo harpsichordist I have recorded works of the French baroque, from the 17th- first half of the 18th centuries.

-Over 3 decades of transcribing and performing previously unedited works from the Italian baroque cantata repertoire, my work has involved collaboration with singers, literary scholars, fellow editors, performer-researchers, recording producers and ultimately with audiences.
-Such collaborative activity mirrors the intensely social origins of the genre, built on the interaction of composer, singer, poet, copyist, player, and patron.
-Some of our leading graduates of Newcastle Conservatorium, including soprano Miriam Allan and cellist Jamie Hey (Australian Brandenburg Orchestra), have played a key role in performing and recording within this project.
+Over 3 decades of transcribing and performing previously unedited works from the Italian baroque cantata repertoire, my work has involved collaboration with singers, literary scholars, fellow editors, performer-researchers, and recording producers.
+This collaborative activity mirrors the intensely social origins of the genre, built on the interaction of composer, singer, poet, copyist, player, and patron.
+Some of our leading graduates of Newcastle Conservatorium, including soprano Miriam Allan and cellist Jamie Hey (Australian Brandenburg Orchestra), played a key role in this project.

 The CD set released in 2007 as ‘Venere, Adone, e Amore’ was recorded over a period of four years from 1999-2002, and involved the formation of the period instrument ensemble Chacona in collaboration with five outstanding Australian solo singers (four sopranos and one countertenor).
-The equal role of singers and instrumentalists is one of the characteristic qualities of this repertoire.
-Another significant difference from many other discs of newly edited cantatas of the Italian baroque was involving a range of solo singers (rather than producing single-singer discs).
-This enabled us to create a team of performers who became experienced and knowledgeable in the complex style of Alessandro Scarlatti.
+The equal role of singers and instrumentalists is one of the characteristics of this repertoire.

 My paper ‘Explorations around Bass Parts and Key Schemes: Recording the Cantatas of Alessandro Scarlatti’ published in 2011, Performers’ Voices across Centuries and Cultures (ed.
 Anne Marshman, Imperial College Press) documents aspects of this collaborative process.

-In recent years my research interests have broadened to include papers at international conferences such as 'Performa' (Aveiro, Portugal, 2007) 'Performer's Voice (Singapore 2009), specifically aimed at explaining issues of performance not just in historical context, but from the point of view of today's performer and what the activities of decision-making in performance entail.
-My paper to the 2011 New Zealand Musicology Society conference, 'Performance, Creativity, Collaboration' included the first modern performances of cantatas by two cellist-composers Lulier and Colombani with NZ. soprano Rowena Simpson and cellist Polly Sussex, illustrating the role of collaborative performance in researching this repertoire.
+2011 New Zealand Musicology Society conference, 'Performance, Creativity, Collaboration' included the first modern performances of cantatas by two cellist-composers Lulier and Colombani with N.Z. soprano Rowena Simpson and cellist Polly Sussex, illustrated the role of collaborative performance in researching this repertoire, in my paper 'Collaboration and the Italian solo cantata'.

 Fields of Research